-We remark that the specification of a random initial phase has important consequences for the evolution of a narrow-band wave train.
-This is immediately evident when we compare in Fig. 1 time series for the surface elevation from a run with a fixed initial phase $\theta(k) = 0$ with results from a run with a random choice of the initial phase.
-While with a deterministic choice of initial phase the nonlinear Schrödinger equation generates in an almost periodic fashion extreme events (Fig. 1a), satisfying the criteria for freak waves, with a random choice of initial phase (Fig. 1b) this is much less evident.
-Comparing the timeseries from the two cases in detail it is clear that for fixed phase small waves and large waves occurr more frequently than in the random phase case.
+Note that the specification of a random initial phase has important consequences for the evolution of a narrowband wave train.
+This is immediately evident when one compares in Fig. 1 time series for the surface elevation from a run with a fixed initial phase $\theta(k) = 0$ with results from a run with a random choice of the initial phase.
+With a deterministic choice of initial phase, the nonlinear Schrödinger equation generates in an almost periodic fashion extreme events (Fig. 1a), satisfying the criteria for freak waves; with a random choice of initial phase (Fig. 1b), this is much less evident.
+Comparing the timeseries from the two cases in detail, it is clear that for fixed phase small waves and large waves occur more frequently than in the random-phase case.
 This impression is confirmed by the pdf of the surface elevation shown in Fig. 2.
 For reference we have also shown the Gaussian probability distribution.
-In both cases there are considerable deviations from Normality, but in particular for deterministic phase the deviations are large.
-Similar deviations from the Normal distribution were found by Janssen and Komen (1982).
-Their approach was entirely analytical and they started from the assumption that for large time the solution of the nonlinear Schrödinger equation would evolve towards a series of envelope solitons, described by an elliptic function.
-Although they only considered the pdf of the envelope (which under normal conditions is given by the Rayleigh Distribution), one may obtain the pdf of the surface elevation as well.
-The resulting analytical pdf has similar characteristics as the pdf for the case of deterministic phase.
+In both cases there are considerable deviations from normality, but in particular for deterministic phase the deviations are large.
+Similar deviations from the normal distribution were found by Janssen and Komen (1982).
+Their approach was entirely analytical, and they started from the assumption that for large time the solution of the nonlinear Schrödinger equation would evolve toward a series of envelope solitons, described by an elliptic function.
+Although they only considered the pdf of the envelope (which under normal conditions is given by the Rayleigh distribution), one may obtain the pdf of the surface elevation as well.
+The resulting analytical pdf has characteristics similar to the pdf for the case of deterministic phase.